Windows OS Hub

 • Linux

-Windows OS Hub / Windows 10 / How to Automatically Turn Off Wi-Fi When an Ethernet Cable is Connected?
+Windows OS Hub / Windows 10 / How to Automatically Disable Wi-Fi When Ethernet is Connected

-How to Automatically Turn Off Wi-Fi When an Ethernet Cable is Connected?
+How to Automatically Disable Wi-Fi When Ethernet is Connected

-If several Wi-Fi networks are available, Windows 10 automatically selects a wireless network with the strongest signal (no matter what the speed of this connection is and how many devices are connected to it).
-However, when you connect your computer (laptop) to a wired Ethernet network, Windows keeps on using Wi-Fi network, though Ethernet connection speed is significantly higher, and the connection is more stable and not subject to interference.
+If several Wi-Fi networks are available, Windows automatically selects a wireless network with better signal strength (no matter what the speed of this connection is and how many devices are connected to it).
+However, when you connect your computer (laptop) to a wired Ethernet network, Windows keeps on using a Wi-Fi network, though the Ethernet connection speed is significantly higher, and the connection is more stable and not subject to interference.
 To switch to the cable Ethernet connection, a Windows user has to manually disable the Wi-Fi connection each time.
-Let’s consider how to automatically turn off Wi-Fi when the Ethernet LAN cable is connected.
+Let’s see how to automatically turn off Wi-Fi when the Ethernet LAN cable is connected to Windows 10 or 11 device.

 Contents:

-• GPO to Disable Non-Domain Wireless Networks When Connected to LAN
+• Disable Non-Domain Wireless Networks When Connected to LAN via GPO

-Many computer vendors have their own implementations of the LAN/WLAN Switching technology (they can be named differently).
-This technology suggests that on a user computer only one network adapter can simultaneously transmit data.
-If while using a Wi-Fi network, a higher priority Ethernet connection appears on a device, the Wi-Fi adapter should automatically go into the standby mode.
-Thus, the battery resource is saved and the wireless Wi-Fi network load is reduced.
+Many laptop/desktop vendors have their own implementations of the LAN/WLAN Switching technology (it can be called differently).
+This technology suggests that only one network adapter can simultaneously transmit data on a computer.
+If while using a Wi-Fi network, a higher priority Ethernet connection appears on a device, the Wi-Fi adapter should automatically go into standby mode.
+This saves battery life and reduces the load on the wireless network.

-You can enable LAN/WLAN Switching option in the BIOS/UEFI settings or in the properties of your wireless network adapter driver (it depends on your hardware manufacturer).
+You can enable the LAN/WLAN Switching option in the BIOS/UEFI settings or the properties of your wireless network adapter driver (it depends on your hardware vendor).

 Restart your computer to enter the UEFI/BIOS settings, then find and enable the LAN/WLAN Switching option (on HP devices) or Wireless Radio Control (on Dell devices).